 - Most powerful chipset in a tablet

-- With iPadOS, shipping this autumn, the iPad is finally more than just a big iPhone
+- With iPadOS, the iPad is finally more than just a big iPhone

 - Best display on the market

 Without a doubt, the best tablet on the market you can buy is the iPad Pro.
-Introduced last autumn, the all-new iPad Pro features an edge-to-edge display and Face ID biometric authentication.
+First introduced in 2018 and updated earlier this year, the all-new iPad Pro features an edge-to-edge display and Face ID biometric authentication.
 It comes in two sizes: 12.9in and 11in and beneath those gorgeous displays is a powerhouse of productivity.

-Inside you’ll find an INSANELY fast A12X chip–it’s actually faster than the Intel chips found in some laptops.
+Inside you’ll find an INSANELY fast A12Z chip–it’s actually faster than the Intel chips found in some laptops.
 You can actually edit 4K video on it without any lag.
 That’s not even to mention the optional Apple Pencil, dubbed by many as the best stylus ever made.
 The Pencil and the Pro work so well together, some artists are even saying its the first tablet that’s as good as a real pencil and paper.
+The benefits go on: dual-lens camera, LiDAR scanner, insane battery life.

 #2) Microsoft Surface Go – Great For PC Replacement